Saskapult/run-run-pagliacci/readme.md

 # Run Run Pagliacci!
 ![The pixel art spritesheet of a clown with the words Run Run Pagliacci above it](loading.png)

-This was developed for the Global Game Jam 2024.
+Developed for Global Game Jam 2024 - Theme "Make Me Laugh"

 Pagliacci is sad clown.
 He visits a doctor to help make him happy.